Tiger Lily: Growing Lilium Lancifolium

 Tiger lilies are a known carrier of lily mosaic virus.
 The first sign of this disease is yellowed streaking on the leaves of your plant.
 Note that while this mosaic virus doesn’t harm in most cases, infected ones can transmit it to other lilies nearby, especially if aphids are present in summer.
 Keep your plants away from other lily species for this reason.

 The biggest plant disease that impacts tiger lilies is basal rot.
 Present in warm, moist soil, often in the heat of summer, this causes bulb rot and can be catastrophic.
 One sign basal rot has set in is a mushy and browning stem.
 Prevent this by providing excellent drainage in the soil and not overwatering during the summer months.

 Frequently Asked Questions

-Q: Are tiger lilies poisonous to humans?
+Q: Are tiger lilies invasive?

 A: They can be if they aren’t controlled.